 Trustees who are also employees of the Trust receive no remuneration as Trustees.
-During the year ended December 31, 2018, members of the Board of Trustees, except Mr. Sahi received compensation in accordance with the following remuneration schedule, which has been in effect since April 1, 2018.
+During the year ended December 31, 2019, members of the Board of Trustees, except Mr. Sahi received compensation in accordance with the following remuneration schedule, which has been in effect since April 1, 2018.

-Annual retainers and meeting fees Amount Chair retainer (inclusive, no additional compensation for meeting attendance) (1) \$60,000 Trustee retainer (2) \$30,000 Additional retainers: Chair of the Audit Committee Chairs of other Board committees \$10,000 \$ 2,500 Meeting fees Each Board/committee meeting attended (except Chair) \$ 1,000
+Annual retainers and meeting fees Amount Chair retainer (inclusive, no additional compensation for meeting attendance) (1) \$60,000 Trustee retainer \$30,000 Additional retainers: Chair of the Audit Committee Chairs of other Board committees \$10,000 \$ 2,500 Meeting fees Each Board/committee meeting attended (except Chair) \$ 1,000

-(1) Mr. King retired as a trustee effective May 9, 2018.
-Mr. Sahi was appointed Chairman effective May 9, 2018; however he is not paid the Chair retainer.
+(1) Mr. Sahi was appointed Chairman effective May 9, 2018; however he is not paid the Chair retainer.